-Tea plantations, diverse wildlife, Ayurveda resorts and cave, lakes and hills, there are plenty of things to do in Wayanad if you are planning a vacation here.
-Wayanad is one of those destinations where you can plan your summer holidays in India as well owing to its salubrious weather conditions.
+Tea plantations, diverse wildlife, Ayurveda resorts and cave, lakes, and hills, there are plenty of things to do in Wayanad if you are planning a vacation here.
+Wayanad is one of those destinations where you can also plan your summer holidays in India owing to its salubrious weather conditions.

 Wayanad in Kerala is a blissful piece of heaven.
-Perched at an altitude of 2100 meters above the sea level, it is a picturesque hill station.
-Through this blog, you will find some of the top things to do in Wayanad.
-The sleepy hamlet has myriad pleasures along with thrilling things to do, luring visitors from far and wide.
+It is a picturesque hill station at an altitude of 2100 meters above sea level.
+This blog will find some of the top things to do in Wayanad.
+The sleepy hamlet has myriad pleasures and exciting things to do, luring visitors from far and wide.

 15 Top Things To Do in Wayanad you must include in your vacation plan

 - Wayanad Wildlife Sanctuary